UniqueNetwork/unique_docs/docs/sdk-docs/installation.md

 ##### Prefix

 PREFIX allows you to add a global prefix to API.
-By default, prefix is empty.
+By default, the prefix is empty.

 ### Secondary endpoints